aldebaran/libqi/doc/source/std/code.rst

 .. code-block:: c++

-   static const std::string titi;       //bad static std::string titi = "toto";    //bad static const int i = somefunction(); //bad std::string tutu;                    //very very bad
+   static const std::string titi;       //bad because it call the constructor of std::string static std::string titi = "toto";    //bad because it call the constructor of std::string static const int i = somefunction(); //bad because it call somefunction std::string tutu;                    //very very bad because it's not static to the file and call the constructor of std::string

 .. code-block:: c++

-   static const std::string *titi = 0;
-   static const int i = 0;
+   static const std::string *titi = 0; // it's a pointer, so it does not call the std::string constructor static const int i = 0;
    static const float f = 2.;